Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/README.md

 ## 3) Clean JHU CSSE Data (csse_covid_19_clean_data)

 This folder contains the latest data from JHU CSSE in .Rdata format.
 One file, i.e., **CSSE_DailyReports.Rdata**, concatenates their daily reports; `Date_Published` identifies the csv file behind each daily report.
 The second file, i.e., **CSSE_TimeSeries.Rdata**,  contains the latest time series data.
 Both files are presented in long rather than wide format.
 Data are also cleaned per the descriptions above.

+## 4) Cleaned Supporting Material (csse_cleaned_supporting_material)

+This folder contains other miscellaneous files that JHU CSSE shares on GitHub.
+Currently it consists of a cleaned copy of JHU's Lookup Table (i.e., UID_ISO_FIPS_LookUp_Table.csv), which contains geographical codes and population statistics on various regions.

+### **What is different?**

+* `FIPS` is encoded as a character variable rather than an integer.
+Relatedly, a known issue with FIPS codes is fixed such that state-level and county-level FIPS codes are appropriately padded with leading zeros.
+FIPS codes include an appropriate number of digits for states (e.g., Alabama's FIPS is 01 rather than 1) and counties (e.g., Alabama's Autauga is 01001 rather than 1001).
+* Some country names have been modified in `Country_Region` to ensure a more consistent naming scheme across data; specifically,
+    * "US" becomes "United States".
+    * "Korea, South" becomes "South Korea".
+    * "Taiwan*" becomes "Taiwan".
+* Blank cells are treated as missing values.

+> Warning: When opening the **Lookup_Table.csv** keep in mind that programs such as Microsoft Excel and LibreOffice Calc will, by default, truncate leading zeros.
+Keep this tidbit in mind when opening the file in these programs or consider using a text editor such as Notepad++.

 ---
 ## Credits